 Oh, and don’t forget to get a drink.
 The app will even remind you when it’s time for a refill!

 There are other apps that provide immersive team experiences, for example, Topia.
 With this one, you can even design your own virtual world.
 It’s good to have a change of scenery, isn’t it?

 While you’re all hanging out together in this virtual bar (see point above), why don’t you play a game?
 If you’re familiar with Never Have I Ever, you surely know how much fun it is – especially with more juicy questions.
 It’s simple: Each of you will hold out your hand so everyone can see your fingers.

 One of you will read questions such as: “Never have I ever gone skinny dipping.”
 Whenever one of you has done it, he or she will put one finger down.

 This icebreaker activity is awesome for getting to know your colleagues better and have a good laugh together while sharing funny stories behind each finger down!

 If you need inspiration for Never Have I Ever questions, find 250 of them here.

 When was the last time you randomly bumped into someone in a hallway in your office and shared a good chat with them?
 Or, had a deep conversation about life, the universe, and everything with a bunch of colleagues in a kitchenette or by the watercooler?
 Before we can enjoy this again, try Donut.

 Donut is an app for Slack that randomly pairs two or three colleagues together for a scheduled video call.
 You can make use of that time however you like: Have a virtual coffee, a peer learning session, or a chat about a book that you recently read.

 The best thing is that it gets you together with teammates with whom you wouldn’t normally talk or interact on a daily basis.
-A nice way to foster new friendships in the workplace, isn’t it?
+Sounds like a nice way to foster new friendships in the workplace, doesn’t it?